safabh/App-Weather-safa/README.md

 * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) to handle data in a lifecycle-aware fashion.
 * [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)Coroutines help in managing background threads and reduces the need for callbacks.
 * [Room](https://developer.android.com/topic/libraries/architecture/room) persistence library which provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-* [Glide](https://www.axopen.com/blog/2020/08/glide-kotlin-librairie-chargement-images-android/) which helps to write more concise, idiomatic Kotlin code.
+* [Glide](https://www.axopen.com/blog/2020/08/glide-kotlin-librairie-chargement-images-android/) is an Image Loader Library for Android developed.